-In our proposed FPRC feedforward hysteresis compensation model, the reservoir $\mathbf{W}_r$ in ESN is substituted by the dual-PAM actuator shown in Fig.~\ref{fig: reservoir}.
-Fig.~\ref{fig: prc system} is a schematic of the control system incorporating the FPRC feedforward model, where the closed-loop components are consistent with those depicted in Fig.~\ref{fig: esn system}.
-The FPRC model uses $K_\text{in}$ to convert $\theta_d$ into $P_i$ following (\ref{eq: convert}). $P_i$ is regulated by a PI pressure controller, whose performance is assumed to be ideal.
+Fig.~\ref{fig: prc system} presents a schematic of the control system with the FPRC feedforward model, where the closed-loop components are consistent with Fig.~\ref{fig: esn system} with the reservoir part $\mathbf{W}_r$ in the ESN being replaced by the physical reservoir in Fig.~\ref{fig: reservoir}.
+The FPRC model uses $K_\text{in}$ to convert $\theta_d$ into $P_i$ by (\ref{eq: convert}). $P_i$ is regulated by a PI pressure controller, whose performance is assumed ideal.

-It is essential to clarify that while the performance of the PI pressure controllers is assumed to be ideal in both the closed-loop control system and the FPRC model, these assumptions are grounded in different justifications.
-In the closed-loop control system, the PI controller is considered ideal primarily because the pressure control task is relatively straightforward and typically performs satisfactorily compared to the more complex task of controlling the soft actuator's bending motion.
-Therefore, pressure control is not the main focus of this research.
+It is essential to clarify that while the performance of the PI pressure controllers is deemed ideal in both the closed-loop control system and the FPRC model, these assumptions are based on different reasons.
+The PI controller is considered ideal in the closed-loop control system as the pressure control task is relatively simple and typically performs satisfactorily compared to controlling the soft actuator's bending motion.
+Therefore, the pressure control is not the primary focus of this research.
 Conversely, the assumption of ideal performance for the PI controller in the FPRC model is based on the fact that the proportional valve, shown in Fig.~\ref{fig: exp_app} and controlled by the PI controller, also has its dynamics.
 The valve's dynamics and any pressure control errors are integrated into the overall dynamics of the nonlinear physical system in the FPRC model.
-Therefore, the pressure control errors can be uncared.
+Thus, the pressure control errors do not require consideration.

 The ESN model's leaky rate $\gamma$ is mimicked in the FPRC model by a low-pass filter with the filter factor $\epsilon \in (0,1]$ as: